Ghanaian Man in US for 30 Years to Be Deported for Lying to Obtain Green Card, Story Evokes Sorrow

 GH man delights as he gets visa to reunite with wife in US; officer shares 3 reasons for approval

-However, Fordjour had a long-term relationship with a woman in Ghana and already had two children with her, which he hid from his American wife and from immigration officials during his green card interview.
+However, Fordjour was in a long-term relationship with a woman in Ghana and already had two children with her, which he hid from his American wife and from immigration officials during his green card interview.

-He later divorced his American wife and married his Ghanaian lover, with whom he had the two children.
+He later divorced his wife in the US and married his Ghanaian partner.

-Fast forward to 2012, Fordjour attempted to become a U.S. citizen and applied for naturalization.
+Fast forward to 2012, when Fordjour attempted to become a US citizen and applied for naturalisation.

-Following this discovery, the Department of Homeland Security (DHS) began the process to deport him from the U.S., arguing that he was ineligible for the green card at the time it was granted.
+Following this discovery, the Department of Homeland Security (DHS) began the process to deport him, arguing that he was ineligible for the green card at the time it was granted.

-On realising what had happened, Fordjour applied for a special waiver at the BIA, which in some situations can forgive certain immigration fraud.
+On realising what had happened, Fordjour applied for a special waiver at the BIA, which, in some situations, can forgive certain instances of immigration fraud.

 Read also